scottbrown/vagrant-environments/drupal7-singlenode/README.md

 * MySQL 5.x (latest)
 * APC opcode caching

+As the name of the directory suggests, all services are provisioned onto a single machine, they are not separated into tiers.
+This provides fast and simple creation of a basic Drupal system.

-## Website
+## Drupal Website

-You will be able to see your website at: http://localhost:8080/drupal7
+You will be able to see your website at: (http://localhost:8080/drupal7).

 ## APC Caching